vviguie/hugo-website/content/courses/GETEC/_index.md

   notice: >-
     Except as otherwise noted, this work is licensed under {license}, and code samples are licensed under the MIT License.
+# Position of this page in the menu.
+Remove this option to sort alphabetically.
+weight: 10
 ---